hide-kawabata/traf/README.md

 # Traf

-Traf is a proof tree viewer which cooperate with a proof assistant Coq and controlled through Proof General (PG).
-You are not required to obtain any knowledge to use Traf.
+Traf is a proof tree viewer which cooperates with a proof assistant Coq and is controlled through Proof General (PG).
+Traf is easy to use;
+actually all what you have to do to use Traf is just to invoke it.
 You do not have to pay attention to it while proving lemmas by using PG.
 Traf automatically draws a proof tree corresponding to what you have done while you are interacting with Coq through PG.
 The trees drawn by Traf are informative and will be of great help.

 Traf is an extention to a proof tree viewer named Prooftree.
 Traf version 0.1 is based on Prooftree-0.13.